bitcf/bitcf/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/EvgenijM86/emercoin/tags) are created regularly to indicate new official, stable release versions of Emercoin.
+[Tags](https://github.com/EvgenijM86/FirstBitcoinCapitalCorp/tags) are created regularly to indicate new official, stable release versions of FirstBitcoinCapitalCorp.

 Testing
 -------